-- (i) to any Eligible Participant after a price sensitive event has occurred or a price sensitive matter has been the subject of a decision, until such price sensitive information has been announced in accordance with the applicable provisions of the Listing Rules; - (ii) to any Eligible Participant during the period commencing one month immediately before the following (whichever is earlier): - (a) the date of the board meeting (as such date is first notified to the Stock Exchange in accordance with the Listing Rules) for the approval of the Company's annual, quarterly (if any) or half-yearly results; and - (b) the deadline for our Company to publish an announcement of its annual, quarterly (if any) or half-yearly results;
+- to any Eligible Participant after a [●] has occurred or a [●] matter has been the subject of a decision, until such [●] has been announced in accordance with the applicable provisions of [●]; - (ii) to any Eligible Participant during the period commencing one month immediately before the following (whichever is earlier): - (a) the date of the board meeting; - (b) the deadline for our Company to $[\bullet]$ ;

-and ending on the date of the results announcement.
-No option shall be granted during any period of delay in the publication of a results announcement;
+and ending on the date of the $[\bullet]$ .
+No option shall be granted during any period of delay in the publication of a $[\bullet]$ .

-- (iii) to any Director of our Company during the period of: - (a) 60 days immediately preceding the publication of the annual results of our Company or, if shorter, the period from the end of the relevant financial year up to the publication of the results; or - (b) 30 days immediately preceding the publication of the quarterly (if any) or half-yearly results or, if shorter, the period from the end of the relevant quarterly or half-year period up to the publication of the results.
+- (iii) to any Director of our Company during the period of: - (a) 60 days immediately preceding the publication of the [●] of our Company or, if shorter, the period from the end of the relevant financial year up to the publication of the results; or

+(b) 30 days immediately preceding the publication of the [●] or, if shorter, the period from the end of the relevant quarterly or half-year period up to the publication of the [●].